Sunday, May 27, 2018

 but also about the coming period of trouble during the Great Tribulation.

 The destruction of the temple and the fall of Jerusalem in 70 AD is a foreshadowing of the Great Tribulation.
 This prophetic principle is called "The law of double reference", and is described in Visions and Dreams by Prophet Daniel.
-It will be the greatest need ever to ever come upon the Earth (Mat 24:21, Mark 13:19).
-It's during the Great Tribulation that Antichrist shows who he really is and will reign the entire world for 3.5 years (Rev 13:5).
+It will be the greatest need that has ever come upon the Earth (Mat 24:21, Mark 13:19).
+It's during the Great Tribulation that Antichrist shows who he really is and will reign the entire world for 3.5 Prophetic Years (Rev 13:5).
 Most likely, Antichrist is seen as a peacekeeper who has brought peace to people, although Antichrist sees Israel as a final disturbance.

-Six seal are first broken with start at the beginning of the Tribulation period,
+Six seals are first broken with start at the beginning of the Tribulation period,

 see